 For use of fertilizers.
 Select proper fertilizers(better you choose organic one) and use them once in two weeks or once in a week.

 Make sure you always use organic blends as fertilizer because they do not cause any harm to soil and works as similar as chemical fertilizers.
 There are many types of organic fertilizers like goat manure, vermicompost, blood meal, bone meal, fish meal etc. They can be prepared by self or can be brought from the market in packing form.

-Plant growth is a continuous process so fertiliser needs differ at different stages of plant.
+Plant growth is a continuous process so fertilizer needs differ at different stages of the plant.

-When you buy a packet of fertilisers you will see 3 numbers on the packet for example 4-5-3.
-These numbers show percentage by weight of 3 major elements which are very essential for full growth of plant and they are nitrogen phosphorous and potassium.
+When you buy a packet of fertilizers you will see 3 numbers on the packet for example 4-5-3.
+These numbers show percentage by weight of 3 major elements which are essential for full growth of the plant and they are nitrogen phosphorous and potassium.

-Nitrogen is essential for the growth and leaf development, phosphorous is needed for root development and fruit and flower development and potassium is used to develop stem growth and overall plant vigour.
+Nitrogen is essential for the growth and leaf development, phosphorous is needed for root development and fruit and flower development and potassium is used to develop stem growth and overall plant vigor.

-Tip- use granulated and slow releasing fertilisers which adds minerals slowly for long time in the soil for vegetables plants and ornamentals.
+Tip- use granulated and slow releasing fertilizers which add minerals slowly for a long time in the soil for vegetables plants and ornamentals.